 Let’s start with Regina, the capital city of Saskatchewan.
 The Legislature building and a tour of the same is a must add to your itinerary.
 From urban parks, casinos to restaurants, Regina makes for a nice weekend away trip.

 Next is Saskatoon.
 Characterized by the South Saskatchewan River (yea, the same river that followed us here to Edmonton :)), and with over 80 bridges, Saskatoon was home to us for 3.50 years and had treated us really nice.
-From Shakespeare on the Lake (Literary fest), to Remai Arts centre, Wanuskewin Heritage Park, Saskatoon Farm & Forestry, there are tons of attractions to keep you busy here.
+From Shakespeare on the Lake (Literary fest) to Remai Modern Arts centre, Wanuskewin Heritage Park, Saskatoon Farm & Forestry, there are tons of attractions to keep you busy here.

 Saskatchewan’s signature Western Development Museum is a must visit across the province.
 There are 4 branches of the museum, located in Moose Jaw, North Battleford, Saskatoon and Yorkton.
 The museums highlight the economic development of the province, along with the introduction and impact of railways in the society.